Hoffmannseggia microphylla

 Hoffmannseggia microphylla (syn.
 Caesalpinia virgata) is a species of flowering plant in the legume family known by the common name wand holdback.
-It is native to the southwestern United States and Baja California, where it grows in sandy and gravelly soils in the deserts.
+It is native to the southwestern United States and Baja California and grows in gullies, canyons, slopes and primarily creosote bush scrub.

-This is a twiggy shrub producing many slender, wandlike, mostly naked stems up to two meters tall.
+It is a perennial shrub that grows up to 6 ft tall.
 The stems are hairy and green and have few leaves for most of the year.
 Before the leaves fall, they appear as twigs lined with pairs of small oval-shaped leaflets.

 The shrub flowers in scattered raceme inflorescences of red-streaked yellow flowers which age to full red.
 The fruit is a sickle-shaped dehiscent legume pod up to 2.5 centimeters long.
 It is bumpy with glands and slightly hairy.